marcinwol/mwfilesignature/README.md

 # mwfilesignature

-mwfilesignature is a fast and small (one header and source file) C++11 library for identifying image files based on their binary signature.
+mwfilesignature is a fast and small (one header and one source file) C++11 library for identifying image files based on their binary signature.

 ## File types
-The library recognized the following image files: DICOM, PNG, TIFF, JPEG, GIF, XCF, PSD, BMP, NEF, ICO.
+The library recognizes the following image types: DICOM, PNG, TIFF, JPEG, GIF, XCF, PSD, BMP, NEF, ICO.
 Few others, non-image types are also recognized (e.g. MAT, ZIP, XML, ASCII).
-However, non-image types are not a priority and their recoginition is limmited.
+However, non-image types are not a priority and their recoginition is rather limmited.

 ## Example